klust/SupercomputersForStarters/docs/C04_Storage/C04_S02_Problems.md

 On your PC, the storage sits both physically and logically very close to the processor.
-The fastest SSDs, NVMe drives, are often even directly connected to the CPU, and on the M-series MAc this is even taken one step further, with part of the drive (the controller) integrated into the CPU (though this probably saves more on power consumption than it gives additional speed).
+The fastest SSDs, NVMe drives, are often even directly connected to the CPU, and on the M-series Mac this is even taken one step further, with part of the drive (the controller) integrated into the CPU (though this probably saves more on power consumption than it gives additional speed).
 Moreover, at the logical level, there is only one file system in between your program and the drive.
 The program talks directly to the OS which talks